another-guy/Scribble/README.md

 ## Productivity Tools

-* ✔️👍🔧 [Greenhsot](http://getgreenshot.org/) the most awesome tool for making screenshots on Windows.
+* ✔️👍🔧 [Greenhsot](http://getgreenshot.org/): The most awesome tool for making screenshots on Windows.